FAQs Becoming a Writing Consultant

 1. What do writing consultants do?
 Consultants help writers think about how they might revise their writing.
 This means that consultants read student papers, or have students read them aloud.
 Consultants ask questions about those papers to help students clarify their focus, organize their writing, and support their ideas.
 Consultants assist students in identifying problem areas of grammar and punctuation.
 Because consultants are not teachers or editors, they don't grade or fix student papers.
 Rather, they ask questions and give feedback to students toward improving their writing.

 2. Who do I consult with, and where?
 Consultants work one-to-one with students in the writing center, meeting students by appointment or on a drop-in basis.
-Our writing center locations include LOH 120 in Allendale, the Knowledge Market in the Mary Idema Pew library, the Steelcase Library Knowledge Market in DeVos, and the CHS building in downtown Grand Rapids.
+Our writing center locations include LOH 120 in Allendale, the Knowledge Market in the Mary Idema Pew library, and the Steelcase Library Knowledge Market in DeVos in downtown Grand Rapids.
 During drop-ins, writing consultants work with students across the disciplines.
-Writing consultants also work in WRT 098 and WRT 150 classrooms, meeting with students one-to-one or in small groups.
+Writing consultants also work in WRT 150 classrooms, meeting with students one-to-one or in small groups.
 Upon request, we offer in-class workshops for faculty teaching SWS classes.
-We offer some limited online consulting via email and Google Docs.
+We also offer online consulting via email and Google Docs/Meet.

 Your application must be accompanied by a faculty recommendation and two writing samples that demonstrate your familiarity with academic writing conventions.
 We are interested in knowing about your ability to write for an academic audience and cite sources, as we tend to help writers primarily with academic, research-based writing.
 Therefore, we would prefer seeing pieces from you that incorporate research.